Live Chat Best Practices

 Therein lies the challenge.
 It needs to not only be effectively integrated into your website, it needs to be effectively integrated into 3 different functional areas of your business (sales, marketing, and customer success).
 This is fraught with complications because installing a live chat function is much easier than integrating it.

-This playbook will help you successfully integrate live chat into your business in a way that meaningfully grows your pipeline through improved customer engagement.
+This Live Chat Best Practices & Playbook for Car Dealers will help you successfully integrate live chat into your business in a way that meaningfully grows your pipeline through improved customer engagement.

 - Mystery Shopping Insights